awa-ai/awadb/README.md

 Awadb uses [Sentence Transformers](https://huggingface.co/sentence-transformers) to embed the sentence by default, while you can also use OpenAI or other LLMs to do the embeddings according to your needs.

-## Combined with LLMs(OpenAI, Llama, Vicuna, Alpace, ChatGLM, Dolly) and Langchain
+## Combined with LLMs(OpenAI, Llama, Vicuna, Alpaca, ChatGLM, Dolly) and Langchain

 ## Get involved